brianpoule/IN2033/README.md

 - System Analyst: Pheonix Meo
 - System Designer: Amaan Ali
 - Developer: Brian Poule / Filippo Vicini
-- Tester: Pedro Menezes Da Silva
+- Tester: Pedro Menezes Da Silva / Umer Malik

 Everyone should be always respectful, collaborative and proactive in reaching the goal.
 We will use Disc methodology for collaboration